Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Youth Leadership Options

 Train the next generation of land stewards during the summer months.
 Youth Leader positions can be a great fit for college students!
-Work may include building or maintaining trails, building fences, and habitat restoration, among many other types of conservation projects.
+Projects may include building or maintaining trails, building fences, and habitat restoration, among many other types of conservation projects.
 Crews will camp for the full duration of the session, oftentimes in remote locations on varied terrain and in all weather conditions.
 Camping accommodations are typically tent camping in sites that you’re able to drive up to.

-Youth Expedition Leaders work with a co-leader to oversee 4-6 youth participants on overnight service projects.
+Youth Expedition Leaders serve with a co-leader to oversee 4-6 youth participants on overnight service projects.
 These projects range in 3-11 days in length with one week of local community-based projects.
 Youth participants are Montana residents ages 14-18 years old and come from a variety of backgrounds.
 Each expedition will be with a different roster of youth participants.

 Helena Youth Corps Leaders support and supervise Montana five high school youth in the successful completion of natural resource and community service projects, provide on-site management of a youth crew, implement curriculum and actively facilitate crew dynamics to ensure a high level of crew community and safety.
-Leaders will work with a co-leader to oversee five youth participants on overnight conservation-based projects.
-These projects will be 11 days in length and each project will be in a different area of the Helena Lewis & Clark National Forest.
+Leaders will serve with a co-leader to oversee five youth participants on overnight conservation-based projects.
+These projects will be 11 days in length, and each project will be in a different area of the Helena Lewis & Clark National Forest.
 Youth participants are Montana residents ages 17-18 years old and come from a variety of backgrounds who will be serving as AmeriCorps members and will be participating for all 4 sessions throughout the summer season.

 What can you learn as an Individual Placement Program AmeriCorps member with Montana Conservation Corps?Catch a glimpse into life as an Intern, Fellow, or Big Sky Watershed Corps member with MCC!